nishant-jain-94/wait-for-it/README.md

 Wait Wait-For-It itself has no clue on what service it should wait.
 Then how would it work?.
 Well it's super simple.
 It involves two simple steps:

-1. Define Services for which you want to wait in wait.txt
+1. Define Services for which you want to wait in wait.txt.

     ### wait-for-it/wait.txt ###

     ```
     // If you know the url of the service.
-    // For Example: bolt://localhost
+    // For Example: bolt://172.23.238.135
-    URL_OF_SERVICE
+    mongodb://172.23.238.135

     // If host and port are present as the environment variable.
-    // Replace HOST and PORT with the environment variable.
+    // Replace <HOST> and <PORT> with the environment variable.
-    --host=$(echo $HOST) --port=$(echo $PORT)
+    $MONGO_HOST:$MONGO_PORT

     ```

 2. Use the wait service in wait-for-it.